Imperial Hotel, London

-Former building (1911-1966)
+Former building (1907-1967)

-The original building was designed by Charles Fitzroy Doll and built between 1905 and 1911.
+The original building was designed by Charles Fitzroy Doll and built between 1905 and 1907.
 The height of the building was 61 meters and there were 15 floors.
-In its opening year it was used by the first all Indian cricket team to tour England.
+In its opening year, 1907, it was used by the first all Indian cricket team to tour England.

 Physicist Leo Szilard was staying at the Imperial Hotel when he conceived of the atomic bomb.

-An extension to the hotel took place in 1913.
-As part of the extension, Turkish baths were constructed.
+Round about 1910 an extension to the hotel took place and construction was completed in 1913.
+As part of the extension, Victorian-style Turkish baths were constructed.
 The hotel had about 640 bedrooms.
 The building was equally colossal as its neighbour the Kimpton Fitzroy London Hotel and the architectural style was a mixture of Art Nouveau Tudor and Art Nouveau Gothic, combining terra-cotta ornaments in which the corbels, gargoyles and statues were modelled with red brick.
 Towers rose above a high mansard roof of green copper.
 A Winter Garden occupied the ground floor between the two bedroom wings.
-Both Winter garden and Turkish Baths were decorated in glazed Doulton ware.
+Both Winter garden and Turkish baths were decorated in glazed Doulton ware.

-Demolition of the building started in 1966 and was completed in 1967.
+The building was demolished at the beginning of 1967.
 It was demolished because of its lack of bathrooms and because, according to the Greater London Council, the whole frame of the building was structurally unsound.
 There was no possibility of saving it if a preservation order had been placed on the building.
 In truth, however, the building was probably a victim of fashion and the prevailing taste in the 1960s.
-All that remains of the building are 21 statues from the Turkish Baths, bells and a galleon, now placed in the courtyard of the current hotel.
+All that remains of the building are 21 statues from the Turkish baths, bells and a galleon, now placed in the courtyard of the current hotel.

 Current building

 The hotel was replaced by a new building of the same name.

-In 2012, Amir Taaki organized the first Bitcoin conference in London at the Imperial Hotel.
+The hotel is currently closed for renovations and will reopen in 2026.
+When it reopens, it will have 357 rooms and a rooftop bar and restaurant.